 While the rooms are nice overall, even the newly refurbished rooms lack some of the luxury amenities and finishing expected at a hotel with this price-point.
 Some guests might overlook this, either feeling that the themed design compensates for it, or not knowing what to expect from a hotel at a luxury price-point.
 It is a fair point to contend that the theming compensates, but there’s nothing to say that a room can’t be both well-themed and luxurious.

-In any case, the rooms are not where the main criticism lies in terms of luxury–as the rooms are almost where they should be.
-The rest of the grounds and areas of the Polynesian are our main criticism.
-Admittedly, I’m a bit torn on this, as I love the remnants of the original “Vacation Kingdom of the World,” and I fear that these will disappear with any resort-wide overhaul, but there are many areas around the Polynesian that feel very dated and as if they’ve seen better days.
-In some ways, the overall theme does not successfully toe the line between tiki culture and outdated 1970s kitsch.
-Also, and this is a sticking point with us regarding all Walt Disney World Deluxe Resorts, but a luxury hotel concierge should be able to get hotel guests into sold out shows and booked restaurants.
+As for the negatives, and this is a sticking point with us regarding all Walt Disney World Deluxe Resorts, but a luxury hotel concierge should be able to get hotel guests into sold out shows and booked restaurants.
 The Walt Disney World concierges don’t seem to serve the critical purposes they have at “real world” hotels at which we’ve stayed.

 Of course, you pay a premium for everything at Walt Disney World, and I think a lot of this is due to location and immersion of the on-site experience.
-We understand this, and normally gladly pay the Disney premium.
-In this case, even accounting for that Disney premium, I think it’s tough to justify the Polynesian’s rates in terms of value for money.
-For a 1-night stay on January 5, 2014 (the start of Disney’s 35% off promo for Deluxes), the lowest-priced discounted night at the Poly would cost $313.72; for the Poly, this is about as low of a price as you’re going to find.
+We understand this, but that doesn’t make the prices any easier to swallow.
+Accounting for discounts, the lowest-priced discounted night at the Poly is going to run over $325/night, with prices regularly creeping over $500/night.

 To put this into perspective, here are some rack rates for other hotels offering great locations: The Churchill in London is $341/night, Fairmont San Francisco is $249/night, Shorebreak Hotel (Huntington Beach, CA) is $209/night, and Waldorf Astoria Chicago is $279/night (the Orlando Waldorf is the same rate).
 With some effort, discounted rates for these other hotels could be found, too.
 Each of these hotels offers significantly better guest amenities than the Poly.
 For more on what might be right for you, check out our comprehensive On-Site v.
 Off-Site Hotels at Walt Disney World article.